Table of Contents

 Where to stay during 2 days in Miami

-I stayed in Miami Beach and would really recommend it.
+I stayed in Miami Beach and would really recommend it as a base to begin any Florida itinerary.
 This island city is one of the few places I discovered in Miami that was walkable and easy to get around without a car.
 The other perk is having the beach right on your doorstep!

 Miami Beach’s Art Deco Historic District is another reason to stay nearby.
 Even if you don’t stay in an Art Deco building, you can wander and admire the largest collection in the world.